lelanthran/libxcgi/pubsub/tests/pubsub/README.pubsub.md

 ### Overview
-All responses package the response data into JSON trees and set the Content-type header to 'application/json'.
+All responses package the response data into JSON trees and set the Content-type header to `application/json`.

-All json fields specified herein are case-sensitive, for both request and response fields.
+All JSON fields specified herein are case-sensitive, for both request and response fields.

 ### Session maintenance